bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. figure:: _static/zk-inst-serv-pr1.png
    :align: center

-   Figure 1.11: Instance dependence on Apache Zookeeper diagram
+   Figure 1.11: Instance dependence on Apache Zookeeper

 The batch instance will receive data from Apache Kafka streams.
 Apache Kafka streams require the Apache Kafka service to exist in our system.
 The Apache Kafka service requires two specific providers of the following types: Apache Kafka and Apache Zookeeper (the same as in the previous step) (Figure 1.12).

 .. figure:: _static/kfk-inst-serv-pr1.png
    :align: center

-   Figure 1.12: Apache Kafka streaming infrastructure for the instance
+   Figure 1.12: Apache Kafka streaming infrastructure for the batch instance

 So these are the instance and the streaming components types that we need for our example:

 .. figure:: _static/inst-stream-serv-prov.png
    :align: center

-   Figure 1.13: Instance infrastructure example
+   Figure 1.13: Batch instance infrastructure example

 At this point we have determined the type of instance in the pipeline and the types of streaming components.
 So we can start building the infrastructure.